Do You Use a Budget?

 In an online English class, students discuss money management and budgeting, practicing phrasal verbs and relevant vocabulary.

 It’s time to balance the books!
-In this lesson, students will discuss the topic of money and using a budget.
-This lesson features a video of people being interviewed about their spending and saving habits.
-Students will learn and practice phrasal verbs and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will discuss money management and the importance of using a budget.
+The lesson features a video of people being interviewed about their spending and saving habits.
+Students will learn and practice phrasal verbs and related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adults and teenagers, ensuring a practical and interactive learning experience.

 Lesson Objectives